 If you’re planning to enjoy long trips, especially in retirement, then carrying the cost of maintaining a large, empty property doesn’t make sense and becomes an added stress to come home to.
 It would be best if you considered a smaller home and even think about moving into an apartment or condo with security to reduce any concern on that score.

-Parents can also set up a Junior ISA at thechildrensisa.com so they can enjoy retirement without having to worry about their children’s future.
+Parents can also set up a trust so they can enjoy retirement without having to worry about their children’s future.
 Those who have invested in real estate properties as part of their retirement portfolio must not forget to update their estate plans and plan ahead for the succession of these assets.
-Those who need help in estate planning for blended families may look for a lawyer who has sufficient knowledge and experience.
+Those who need help in estate planning may look for a lawyer who has sufficient knowledge and experience.

 Do you have the “utility bill blues?”